-Bjarni V. Halldórsson, Vineet Bafna^{}, Nathan Edwards, Ross Lippert, Shibu Yooseph, and Sorin Istrail
+Bjarni V. Halldórsson, Vineet Bafna^{}, Nathan Edwards, Ross Lippert, Shibu Yooseph^{}, and Sorin Istrail

-Informatics Research, Celera Genomics/Applied Biosystems 45 W. Gude Drive, Rockville MD, 20850 USA {Bjarni.Halldorsson,Nathan.Edwards,Ross.Lippert}@celera.com {Shibu.Yooseph,Sorin.Istrail}@celera.com
+Informatics Research, Celera Genomics/Applied Biosystems, 45 W. Gude Drive, Rockville MD, 20850 {Bjarni.Halldorsson, Nathan.Edwards, Ross.Lippert, Sorin.Istrail}@celera.com

 Abstract.
 It is widely anticipated that the study of variation in the human genome will provide a means of predicting risk of a variety of complex diseases.
-This paper presents a number of algorithmic and combinatorial problems that arise when studying a very common form of genomic variation, single nucleotide polymorphisms (SNPs).
-We review recent results and present challenging open problems.
+Single nucleotide polymorphisms (SNPs) are the most common form of genomic variation.
+Haplotypes have been suggested as one means for reducing the complexity of studying SNPs.
+In this paper we review some of the computational approaches that have been taking for determining haplotypes and suggest new approaches.